Zetsukaze/Zets-CDDA-Tweaks/README.md

 I added the ability to install cargo lock sets, because who wants those grubby NPC paws on your sweet loot?
 Also, fold it up and carry around your own pocket dimension!
 * Added the `LOCKABLE_CARGO` flag
 * Added the `FOLDABLE` flag
-* Temporarily changed the storage volume to 10,000L, will remove once [this](https://github.com/CleverRaven/Cataclysm-DDA/pull/26493) is approved.

 ## Cataclysm++
 ### Armor